-Other- Many nominal safety improvements are incorporated into maintenance work
+- Other- Many nominal safety improvements are incorporated into maintenance work - Other-The Priority Investigation Location process mentioned above. - selection committee

 Select the processes used to prioritize projects for implementation.
 For the methods selected, indicate the relative importance of each process in project prioritization.
 Enter either the weights or numerical rankings.
 If weights are entered, the sum must equal 100.
 If ranks are entered, indicate ties by giving both processes the same rank and skip the next highest rank (as an example: 1, 2, 2, 4).